mariembalh/Leetcode/README.md

     C can be placed before D (500) and M (1000) to make 400 and 900.

 Given a roman numeral, convert it to an integer.

+234. Palindrome Linked List

+Given the head of a singly linked list, return true if it is a palindrome or false otherwise.